Pasxsenger/LeetCode-Notes/Two Pointers.md

 ### Solution 2 (✅)

-After checked the [Official Solution](https://leetcode.com/problems/two-sum-ii-input-array-is-sorted/solutions/127822/two-sum-ii-input-array-is-sorted/), I found that I thought about use a variable to represent the sum, so that it doesn't have to do the sum over and over again during the comparison.
+After checking the [Official Solution](https://leetcode.com/problems/two-sum-ii-input-array-is-sorted/solutions/127822/two-sum-ii-input-array-is-sorted/), I found that I thought about using a variable to represent the sum, so that it doesn't have to do the sum over and over again during the comparison.

-But emmm, I was lazy, I have to admit.
+But hmmm, I was lazy, I have to admit.

 Anyway, it turns out that this little trick does work, which improved the **runtime**.